 In this article, we’ll look at the Google software engineering interview in detail.
 Here’s what we’ll cover:

-The interview process for software engineers at Google typically comprises three main stages.
-Let’s take a look at each of these stages.
+Google's interview process for software engineers typically consists of three major stages.
+The Google interview questions for software engineers are also classified based on these three stages.
+Let’s take a look at each of these stages:

 The recruiter screen is the first step in the process.
 A recruiter from human resources will get in touch with you to ask you questions about your profile and experience.
 In order to get contacted by a recruiter, make sure your LinkedIn profile has the right keywords.
 That way, your profile’s visibility improves when recruiters are looking for relevant profiles.

 A hiring manager or technical lead conducts the Technical Phone screen.
-This round involves solving one or two coding problems on core data structures.
+The Google interview questions for software engineers in this round involve solving one or two coding problems on core data structures.
 The technical phone screen is usually a time-tested interview and lasts about 30 minutes.

 You’ll be given a coding problem for which you’ll first have to discuss the brute-force solution with the interviewer.
 You’ll then be asked to write code on a shared Google document.
 The interviewer can tweak the problem statement to test your problem-solving approach.
 If your performance in the technical phone screen is satisfactory, you’re invited to appear for the Google on-site interview.